AnthonyLupica/CG-TermProject-AnthonyLupica/README.md

 graphical collaboration, a smart phone app with 3D control, graphical interactions (I/O) with IoT (e.g. Raspberry Pi), ...

-Contact me if you want to do a special project to complement an existing project for your research, for another course or for your personal interests.

-Bonus:
-3D Graphics/Game Engine

 Design Report, Demo, Submission:

 • Write a 1-page progress report of your project.
 It should contain a description of